Keith-S-Thompson/fizzbuzz-c/README.md

-It takes advantage of a small piece of mathematics that's not stated in the problem, namely that a number is a multiple of both 3 and 5 if and only if it's a multiple of 15.
+It takes advantage of a small piece of mathematics that's not stated in the problem, namely that a number is a multiple of both 3 and 5 if and only if it's a multiple of 15 -- and of course that you can test whether a number is a multiple of some `N` using the `%` operator.

 Some important pieces of information are stated twice.
 In particular: